nacheteam/Ensemble-Outlier-Analysis/doc/models.rst

 TRINITY
 ------------------

-The implementatio  of this model is taken from the book Aggarwal, Charu C., Sathe, Saket Outlier Ensembles.
+The implementation  of this model is taken from the book Aggarwal, Charu C., Sathe, Saket Outlier Ensembles.

 The code can be found in: https://github.com/nacheteam/Ensemble-Outlier-Analysis/blob/master/models/trinity.py

 This model has one single parameter:

-- num_iter: This is the number of times the subsamping technique is used in each component of the model.
+- num_iter: This is the number of times the subsampling technique is used in each component of the model.

-- verbose: boolean value indicating if the progress should be printed.
+- verbose: Boolean value indicating if the progress should be printed.

 The model has three main modules: the distance-based, the dependency-based and the density-based.